btorpey/btorpey.github.io/content/fixless.md

 {% img center /images/less-after.png %}

-[^1]: Note that the man page for less mentions that it's possible to display the hex codes in square brackets, but I have not found that to work on any of the systems where I've tried it -- YMMV.
+(Note that the man page for less mentions that it's possible to display the hex codes in square brackets, but I have not found that to work on any of the systems where I've tried it -- YMMV).